-Principles of entrepreneurship and management of the small, closely-held enterprise, from idea conception, strategic planning, start-up, and financing growth, to building a management team and transfer of ownership.
-Uses the case method to expose students to a variety of industries and issues.
-Prerequisite: BUS205, BUS206, MKT333 (Fall - Even)
+This course covers principles of entrepreneurship and management of the small, closely-held enterprise, from idea conception, strategic planning, start-up, and financing growth, to building a management team and transfer of ownership.
+The course uses the case method to expose students to a variety of industries and issues.
+Prerequisite: BUS205, BUS206, MKT333 (Fall, Even)